mostafa7904/Persian-wordle/README.md

 Made in Vue 3 and typescript.

 This repository is open sourced for learning purposes only - the original creator(s) of Wordle own all applicable rights to the game itself.

+Thanks to @LaLiLuLeLoLZ for some word insprations.
+Using [PersianOcr](https://github.com/reza1615/PersianOcr) repo for more words inspiration.